rehierl/node-tree-outliner/1-basics/2-2-sets-of-sets.md

               |-------|      |-------|
 ```

-Sets C and D are therefore identical.
-Consequently, there is also no
+Sets C and D are identical, which is because there is no element that would
+allow to distinguish set C from D (or vice versa).
+Consequently, there is no
-distinct order that could be derived based on `subset-of` operator.
+distinct order (inside vs. outside) that could be derived from the `subset-of`
+operator.

 <!-- ======================================================================= -->
 ## Consistent setup